ardaguclu/pexcutor/README.md

 Pexcutor is a Go library for managing external processes.

 * It has an ability to stop external process, when the caller is cancelled/completed/returned.
-* It has an retry mechanism for possible crash and it restarts again according to the given retry count value by caller.
+* It has retry mechanism for possible crash.
+It restarts again according to the given retry count value by caller.
 * Signals can be passed directly to the external processes.
 * It listens termination signals handled by caller and cancel external process via context cancelling.

 ## USAGE

     ctx, cancel := context.WithCancel(context.Background())
- 	p := pexcutor.New(ctx, 3, "ls", "-alh")
+ 	p := pexcutor.New(ctx, "ls", "-alh")
+    p.SetRetryConfigs(5, 100)
  	err := p.Start()
  	if err != nil {
  		log.Fatal("Start error ", err)